 My story began in the Midwest where I grew up, transitioned to Florida where I worked in newsrooms in Sarasota and Ft.
 Myers until eventually making the trek to Texas and my home right here at KDFW.

-In my time here, I have covered the shuttle disaster in east Texas, various hurricanes over the years, the explosion in West, and hundreds of local stories here in North Texas.
+In my more than two decades here, I have covered the shuttle disaster in east Texas, various hurricanes over the years, the explosion in West, and hundreds of local stories here in North Texas.
 Thousands of people have shared their lives and hearts with me on camera, and I am thankful.
 It is a pleasure to give back to the local community, and I give my time to various local DFW events such as the March of Dimes March for Babies in Ft.
 Worth, CONTACT Teen Program, and many others.
 And, some of the best questions I’ve been asked have come from students during my career day presentations.